uds-lsv/winogender-2.0/README.md

 # Revisiting English Winogender Schemas for Consistency, Coverage, and Grammatical Case

-This repository contains code and data for our paper, which presents Winogender 2.0, an expanded dataset that also fixes issues with Winogender Schemas (Rudinger et al., 2018).
+This repository contains code and data for our paper, which presents WinoPron, an expanded dataset that also fixes issues with Winogender Schemas (Rudinger et al., 2018).

 ## Data

 We provide our newly constructed templates in a zipped data file.
 Please unzip it with the password `vogelbeobachtung131719`, using a command like `unzip -P PASSWORD FILE.zip`.
 It contains two files:
-* `new_templates.tsv`: Winogender 2.0 templates, where each row contains a sentence for a given occupation, participant and pronoun type, as well as a single-entity sentence that contains a version of the sentence with similar content but only one of the entities (either the occupation or participant) such that the coreference is maintained.
+* `new_templates.tsv`: WinoPron templates, where each row contains a sentence for a given occupation, participant and pronoun type, as well as a single-entity sentence that contains a version of the sentence with similar content but only one of the entities (either the occupation or participant) such that the coreference is maintained.
 The answer column is either 0 for a coreference with the occupation or 1 for coreference with the participant.
-* `old_templates.tsv`: Winogender 1.0 templates for comparison, where each row contains a sentence for a given occupation, participant and pronoun type;
+* `old_templates.tsv`: Winogender schemas (Rudinger et al., 2018) templates for comparison, where each row contains a sentence for a given occupation, participant and pronoun type;
   the answer column is either 0 for a coreference with the occupation or 1 for coreference with the participant.

 After unzipping, run: